hellocodeco/exist-api-docs/docs/guide/write_client.md

 *  `response_type=code` to request an auth code in return
 *  `redirect_uri` with the URL to which Exist returns the user
-*  `scope=scope1+scope2` with the list of scopes we're asking for
+*  `scope` with the list of scopes we're asking for
 *  `client_id` which is our OAuth2 client ID

 Let's keep going with our Greatreads example and ask for the `media_write` scope only.
-Remember that when we created our client app, wee set our redirect URI to `http://localhost:8000/`, so we'll need that same value here.
+Remember that when we created our client app, we set our redirect URI to `http://localhost:8000/`, so we'll need that same value here.

 === "request_authorisation.py"